Point 5353: Geography

 The Marpo La pass is one of very few passes in the high Himalayas of Ladakh that allows north–south communication.
 The 1949 Cease-Fire Line between India and Pakistan as well as the 1972 Line of Control pass through the Marpo La pass.
 The ridge adjoining the pass to the east, which is also referred to as the 'Marpo La ridge', runs in a northwest-southeast axis and contains a number of tall peaks.
-The point 5353, so named because of its height in metres, is the tallest peak on the Marpo La ridge.
+The Point 5353, so named because of its height in metres, is the tallest peak on the Marpo La ridge.
 Its older name is Point 17561, representing its height in feet.

 The Line of Control in this area is flanked by the Shingo River valley of Pakistani-administered Kashmir in the north and the Dras River valley of Indian-administered Kashmir in the south.
 Both these valleys represent major lines of east–west communication in the respective regions of Kashmir.
 The Shingo and Dras rivers join together further east near Kakshar.
 To the south of the Line of Control is India's Kargil district and to the north is Pakistan's Skardu district.
-A dominating feature in the area is Point 5608, which lies about 15km to the east of Point 5353 in the Kaksar sector.
+A dominating feature in the area is Point 5608, which lies about 15 km to the east of Point 5353 in the Kaksar sector.
 It overlooks the Shingo Valley in Pakistan.
 Indian troops took control of this feature in the wake of Operation Parakram.

 According to the Indian Army sources, the Point 5353 itself is on the Line of Control.
 However, after the end of the Kargil War, a controversy erupted in India as to which side of the Line of Control the peak lay.

 Point 5070, 3 km west of Point 5353 is the closest peak to the Marpo La pass.
 The second tallest peak on the Marpo La ridge, Point 5240, is 1.2 km southeast of the Point 5353.
 Both points 5070 and 5240 are currently held by India, and are situated on the LoC.

 The Sando nullah (stream) starts just below the Marpo La pass and flows southeast, joining the Drass River.
 A track running alongside the Sando Nullah is the key communication link between the town of Dras and the Marpo La pass.